NC Stream Reports

-Here are some suggested flies to trick pressured trout: NYMPHS – purple prince nymph, the reckoner, copper johns in red and copper, rubber legged stone flies, wooly buggers in brown, El Diablo nymph, hot spot tungsten jig nymphs and worm patterns
+Here are some suggested flies to produce good days on the river: NYMPHS – purple prince nymph, hare’s ear, copper johns in red and copper, rubber legged stone flies, wooly buggers in black, olive and brown, egg patterns, hot spot tungsten jig nymphs and worm patterns

 DRY FLIES: parachute adams, elk hair caddis, stimulators and royal trudes.

-Here are the fly patterns you will want to have: NYMPHS – Hotspot tungsten nymph in pink and yellow, the reckoner, psycho prince, rainbow warrior, brown and golden stoneflies and wooly buggers in brown and white.
+Here are the fly patterns you will want to have: NYMPHS – Hotspot tungsten nymph in pink and yellow, prince nymph, hares ear, yellow soft hackles, brown and golden stoneflies and wooly buggers in brown and white.
 Sizes 12-16.

 DRY FLIES: olive caddis, stimulators and adams.

-Wilson usually clears up faster due to it’s steeper gradient so it should be in decent shape in the next couple of days assuming wet get some drier weather.
+Wilson is also fishing well right now and that should continue over the next several weeks.
 Take the advice for the recommended flies above for the Mitchell and Stone Mtn and you will do well.

 DAVIDSON RIVER (Brevard, NC)

-The Davidson is running above the median flow for this time of year but water temps are in the mid to upper 60’s so that means early morning and late afternoon will be the best times to catch fish.
-Patterns that will be productive include beetle patterns (12-16), Parachute ants (14-16), elk hair caddis (12-18) gold bead hares ears (10-14), pheasant tails (16-20), zug bug (16), zebra midges (18-22) and rubber legged stone flies.
+The Davidson is fishing well due to cooler water temperatures.
+Patterns that will be productive include worm patterns, elk hair caddis (12-18) gold bead hares ears (10-14), pheasant tails (16-20), zug bug (16), zebra midges (18-22) and rubber legged stone flies.

 TUCKASEEGEE RIVER (Jackson County, NC)